Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 #### 5.8.2 Infinit Matter
 Even if matter were hypothetically infinite (e.g., in eternal inflation models or Tegmark's mathematical universe), the Hyper-Modal Theorem holds.
 Infinite matter would engender regress paradoxes (e.g., Hilbert's Grand Hotel as a veridical paradox in Section 5.6, illustrating unbounded accommodation but unresolvable without external bounds) or Cantorian inconsistencies (unprovable truths about transfinite sets, per Gödel).
 This violates A3 by implying an infinite causal chain without termination, still necessitating meta-logical closure (A5) and a transcendent ground (Ω) to anchor meaning.
 Contra self-contained infinitude (e.g., Hawking's models), such systems remain incomplete, as infinity itself requires a non-contingent basis for coherence (A4).
 Thus, infinitude reinforces the Hyper-Modal Theorem equivalently: theorem infinitude_reinforce : Infinite(Matter) → Regress(Matter) → □(Ω Terminates Regress ∧ Pos Ω).
 In both scenarios, materialism collapses, affirming Ω's necessity and perfection across all possible worlds.

 This dual reinforcement counters brute-fact materialism (Section 5.5) and supports ASI convergence (Section 7): A superintelligent system analyzing cosmic structure would deduce Ω as the ultimate ground, transcending finite or infinite materiality.
-Verification in Lean (Appendix A) ensures these implications are provable, embedding the Hyper-Modal Theorem in modal rigor.
+Verification in Lean (Appendix A.5) ensures these implications are provable, embedding the Hyper-Modal Theorem in modal rigor.

 Further objections are welcome and will be addressed in future revisions.